-Project Time Line Comments/Notes for Project Time Line: Construction 8/19/2015 Commencement Date Program issued May 2012.
-The Board of Original Duration (days) 631 Regents approved the Design Development in Change Order Adjustments 0 May 2015 and Construction Documents were Liquidated Damage completed in August 2015.
-Buyout was Adjustments (days) 0 completed in November 2015 with the approval of the final Best Value Contract Completion Date 5/12/2017 Recommended Subcontractor Binder.
+Project Time Line Comments/Notes for Project Time Line: Construction Commencement Date 8/19/2015 Program issued May 2012.
+The Board of Original Duration (days) 631 Regents approved the Design Development in Change Order Adjustments 0 May 2015 and Construction Documents were Liquidated Damage Adjustments (days) 0 completed in August 2015.
+Buyout was completed in November 2015 with the Contract Completion Date approval of the final Best Value Recommended Subcontractor Binder.
 Actual Completion Date 5/12/2017 Substantial Completion was on May 12, 2017.
 Difference Between Contract 0

-New high performance switch gear was installed.
+BUILDING PERFORMANCE/SUSTAINABILITY EVALUATION OR GENERAL COMMENTS : New high performance switch gear was installed.